 Following the three pillars of collaboration enables everyone who is part of your design cycle can contribute and share the tasks with you.
 Users are able to update their status in real-time into a single place (real-time contributions), view the status of each others work without sending nagging emails to the project manager (decentralized tracking), and split the load up of design efficiently and effectively (divide-and-conquer).
 Again, there are many ways to skin the cat and an Excel spreadsheet on a network drive may work for you (though good luck not overwriting each other).
 This article merely proposes one solution that has been proven to work in multiple workplaces and completely different environments.

-The solution presented in this article uses Jira as the issue/requirements tracking system, Bitbucket as the version control system, and Altium ® for the schematic capture/layout tool.
+The solution presented in this article uses Jira as the issue/requirements tracking system, Bitbucket as the version control system, and Altium Designer® for the schematic capture/layout tool.
 Honestly, any tool that enables you to get this job done is fine.
 A hammer is a hammer and the tools presented here worked out well for my teams across multiple workplaces, industries, and environments.
 Other tools that follow this framework may work just as well (or better) for you.

 The first key is to commit early and commit often.
 You want to check in your design early in the development and continue to check in any design changes, major or minor, as often as possible.
 In our setup we use Bitbucket server (a Git repository) in conjunction with the built in Git tools in Altium.
 This makes committing to and reviewing a managed design much easier (versus an external check-in tool like TortoiseSVN).

-Figure 3: Git commit using Altium /Altium
+Figure 3: Git commit using Altium Designer and Altium 365

 Figure 4: Git commit history in Bitbucket linking to the Jira issues